211225347/Smart-Academic-Library-Assistance-System-SALAS-/CLASS_DIAGRAM.md

 ### 2.2 Composition: Student owns ReadingList

-ReadingList uses a composition relationship with Student (filled diamond) because a ReadingList cannot exist independently — it is meaningfully part of the Student object.
+ReadingList uses a composition relationship with Student (filled diamond) because a ReadingList cannot exist independently, it is meaningfully part of the Student object.
 If a Student account is deactivated and deleted (BR-07), the ReadingList is deleted with it.
 This enforces the POPIA data erasure requirement from NFR-11.

 ### 2.3 Aggregation: Catalogue contains Resource

-Catalogue uses aggregation (hollow diamond) with Resource because Resources have independent existence — a Resource exists in the system even if it is temporarily removed from the active Catalogue (e.g., under maintenance).
+Catalogue uses aggregation (hollow diamond) with Resource because Resources have independent existence, a Resource exists in the system even if it is temporarily removed from the active Catalogue (e.g., under maintenance).
 This models the UnderMaintenance state from the Resource state diagram in Assignment 8.